Burqin, Palestine: Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Burqin came under Jordanian rule.

 In 1961, the population of Birqin was 2,055.

 Post 1967

 Since the Six-Day War in 1967, Burqin has been under Israeli occupation.
 According to the 1967 Census, the settlement had a population of 2,036, of whom 415 originated from Israeli territory.

 On 21 July 2015 the 21-year-old Mohammed Ahmed Alauna of Burqin was shot dead during a confrontation with Israel forces who had entered the town on a night-time arrest mission.

 Demography

-Local origins

 Among the residents, some originated from Syria, while others are Christians who migrated from various locations, including Lod, Beit Jala, Tubas, and Transjordan.